Available in September 2015

 I will be using Nancy Crampton's photograph of Susan Sontag for the updated Susan Sontag: The Making of an Icon forthcoming from University Press of Mississippi

 One of my cover ideas for a book I'm working on now that will be published by McFarland.
-Alternative title: Memoirs of a Serial Biographer
+Alternative title: Confessions of a Serial Biographer

 I'm at work on a biography of William Faulkner

 A University of Toronto Ph.D, Rollyson has published more than forty books ranging in subject matter from biographies of Marilyn Monroe, Lillian Hellman, Martha Gellhorn, Norman Mailer, Rebecca West, Susan Sontag, and Jill Craigie to studies of American culture, genealogy, children’s biography, film, and literary criticism.
 He has authored more than 500 articles on American and European literature and history.
 His work has been reviewed in newspapers such as The New York Times